dogweather/forkful/content/en/cpp/strings/interpolating-a-string.md

   it to construct messages on the fly, personalize output, or build dynamic queries.
 lastmod: '2024-03-13T22:45:00.345341-06:00'
 model: gpt-4-1106-preview
 summary: String interpolation is about inserting variables into strings.
-We do it to construct messages on the fly, personalize output, or build dynamic queries.
 title: Interpolating a string
 weight: 8
 ---